marcdinkum/midi_io/README.md

 # Virtual devices
-As of 2021 portmidi offers the possibility of creating virtual devices.
+As of fall 2021 portmidi offers the possibility of creating virtual devices.
 Or to be more precise: named ports behaving like devices.

 Use cases